Top 6 Trends for 2019

 Here are 6 key social and demographic trends for 2019 from award-winning social researcher, Mark McCrindle.

-Seismic shifts in Australia’s demographics this year will mean that Generations Y and beyond (Australians born since 1980) will become the largest proportion of the population.
+Seismic shifts in Australia’s demographic trends this year will mean that Generations Y and beyond (Australians born since 1980) will become the largest proportion of the population.
 Our regional cities will emerge as lifestyle cities.
 Our cultural diversity and generational change will, in an election year, reshape the national conversation and shake-up the traditional Australian self-image.

 Here are 6 key social and demographic trends for 2019 from Mark McCrindle.